gregogolla/investrak-iicdocs/02_access-the-site.md

 ## MANAGING YOUR CREDENTIALS
-If you loose you password and you would like to reset it or you just want to change an old password, you can use the steps outlined below.
+If you loose you password and you would like to reset it, or you just want to change an old password, you can use the steps outlined below.

 ###	Resetting lost password